 From catering for business events to being the chef for Vacation Bible School (cooking 3 meals per day for a week).
 The following week, I taught cooking classes to 75 adults and for the last 2 weeks, I was the nurse at a summer camp for 73 young people.
 It has been a whirlwind of various events but I thoroughly enjoyed every second.

 Needless to say for the last 2 weeks I rarely cooked, I worked all day and I was on call during the night.
 I met hundreds of wonderful people and made lots of new friends.
-I’m so grateful for the opportunity I had to serve.
-I’m slowing getting back into blogging and creating new recipes.
+I'm so grateful for the opportunity I had to serve.
+I'm slowing getting back into blogging and creating new recipes like this Teriyaki Soy Curls with Pineapple and Bell Pepper.

 - 1 package (8 ounces) Butler's Soy Curls